 High Med.
-Low Fulfill the community vision for the City Center, the Regional Growth Center, and light rail service through Lynnwood.
-Ensure financial stability and economic success.
+Low Fulfill the community vision for the City Center, the Regional Growth Cent and light rail service through Lynnwood. er, 0 2 Ensure financial stability and economic success.
 0 Nurture operational & organizational excellence.
 0 4 Be a safe community 0 Be a diverse, welcoming, equitable, and livable city.
 0 Pursue & maintain collaborative relationships and partnerships.
 0

 Property & Evidence High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant $\bigcirc$ community with engaged citizens and an accountable government. $\circ$ To be a welcoming city that builds a healthy and sustainable environment. $\circ$ To encourage a broad business base in sector, size and related employment, and promote high quality development.
-0 To invest in preserving and expanding parks, recreation, and community programs.
-0 To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems. $\circ$ To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens. $\circ$
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government. \circ To be a welcoming city that builds a healthy and sustainable environment. \circ To encourage a broad business base in sector, size and related employment, and promote high quality development. \cup To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens. \circ To invest in efficient, integrated, local and regional transportation systems.
+0 To ensure a safe environment through rigorous criminal and property law enforcement. \circ To be a city that is responsive to the wants and needs of our citizens.

 Property & Evidence Yes No ~

-Mandatory?
-0
+Mandatory? \bigcirc

-Viable alternatives for service delivery?
-0
+Viable alternatives for service delivery? \bigcirc